 - An Evaporator: Even on cold days, the air outside your house can heat the refrigerant to above a low boiling point like minus 26 C, so some of the refrigerant evaporates producing a gas.

 - A Compressor: This gas is removed from the evaporator and compressed.
 As the pressure builds, the gas gets hotter, just as your bicycle pump gets hot as you pump up your tyres.
 The gas is heated to 95 C.

 - A Condenser: The hot, pressurised gas passes its heat to where you want it, to the water in your hot water tank.
 In doing this, the gas cools and condenses into a moderate temperature liquid.

-- An Expansion Valve: The cooled gas moves from the high pressure condenser, through the expansion valve, returning to the low pressure evaporator – and the cycle repeats.
+- An Expansion Valve: The cooled gas moves from the high pressure condenser, through an expansion valve, returning to the where it started, in the low pressure evaporator, and the cycle repeats.

 A good diagram here

 - Stove top cooking with electric induction: It performs just like a gas-cook top and uses half the energy